II: Character Basis and Skills

 Q: Do you like being called what is considered a meme class?

 A: I don't think you can call Phantom Blade a meme class anymore and I hope it never returns to a state where that level of lowkey bullying is present.
-I was recently able to load Phantom Blade during Death Fiend runs and it actually didn't do miserable so I think this whole "PB meme class" is finally dead after like months of it being considered one and I hope it stays like that, because no class deserved that level of poor treatment.
+I was recently able to load Phantom Blade during Death Fiend runs and it actually didn't do miserable so I think this whole "PB meme class" is finally dead after months of it being considered one and I hope it stays like that, because no class deserved that level of poor treatment.

 Q: Is Phantom blade a fun class to play?